Gaspé, Quebec: Government

+Infrastructure

 Gaspé is accessible by automobile or Orléans Express bus service via Quebec Route 132, and the Michel-Pouliot Gaspé Airport.

 The town is also accessible by Quebec Route 198 that passes through the interior of the peninsula.
 Select travellers can also access the town during the winter via one of the many snowmobile trails that run through the interior and connect with many other towns on the northern and southern coasts of the peninsula.
 In the summer the same trails are open to all-terrain vehicle travellers as well.

 Via Rail's Montreal–Gaspé train was terminated due to unsafe trackage sometime in 2013.
 The VIA Rail Train to Gaspé was being turned in New Carlisle, 104 mi west of Gaspé.
 Via was offering bus service between New Carlisle and Gaspé.
 The line was undergoing repairs since December 2011.
 At present time Via has no plans to reinstate service on this line.

 The Port of Gaspé has a two-sided wharf; on the one, it measures 175 m, with a depth of 8 m, and on the other measures 180 m with a depth of 10 m.
 The Port of Gaspé is accessible year-round with the occasional help of an icebreaker.

 Its near neighbour Chandler is a port of call for Le Vacancier, a ferry which links Montréal to the Îles-de-la-Madeleine.